MedAli03/ATPSM-Jemmmel/docs/MOBILE_SETUP.md

 npm run dev
 ```

 This command leverages the project-local Expo CLI via `npx`, avoiding the deprecated global `expo-cli`.
-You can also run `npx expo start` directly if you prefer.
+You can also run `npx expo start` directly.
+Avoid `npx run dev`—that command tries to execute a non-existent script.

 Use the Expo Go app or an emulator.
 The project defaults to Arabic (RTL) but can be toggled to French from the settings tab.